The issue of racism is intimately connected to homelessness and poverty.

 If we are successful in our education, activism, and disciplines, we hope to inspire others who seek their own social justice calling.

-In 2015-16 we will explore the tools and resources already available to us and the parish.
+We continue to explore the tools and resources already available to us and the parish.
 Homelessness is being addressed in our local community—by us and many other groups.
 We need to know how we can join with those groups (religious, governmental, non-profit) to support those efforts.

 + + +